 - It’s made out of fresh ingredients

 - I always get more satisfaction out of something I’ve made myself

 - You can make it low-carb.
 Why would you add something to your plate with 10 times as many carbs, and 8 times as many calories, when you don’t have to?

-You can make this Low-Carb Cranberry Sauce in advance – either up to a week ahead and keep it covered in the fridge, or, up to a month ahead, you can freeze it, and just remember to get it out to defrost Christmas Eve.
-In both cases, give it a good stir before serving, and you’re good to go.
+You can make this Low-Carb Cranberry Sauce in advance.
+Up to a week ahead you can keep it covered in the refridgerator.
+And up to a month ahead, you can freeze it, and just remember to get it out to defrost in the refrigerator.
+In both cases, just give it a good stir before serving, and you’re good to go.

 Nutrition: Regular Cranberry Sauce vs. Low-Carb Cranberry Sauce

 It’s a no-brainer.
 Per serving, Nigella’s original recipe is an enormous 17g of carbs and 85 calories more than this Low-Carb Cranberry Sauce.
 So make mine!

 |Per serving (1/10th of the recipe)||Nigella’s Original Recipe Redder Than Red Cranberry Sauce*||Low-Carb Cranberry Sauce*|

 * Figures calculated using verified nutritional info on MyFitnessPal

 I’ve researched a full article about natural sugar substitute erythritol.
 It covers what it is, its health benefits, how to cook with it, and where to buy it.
 In the US, the popular brand of keto sweetener that is predominantly erythritol is Swerve.